-Generally, when a buyer sends a letter to a producer or seller of a product or service to know about any product or service in detail such a letter is termed as an inquiry letter.
+Generally, when a buyer sends a letter to a producer or seller of a product or service to know about any product or service in detail such a letter is termed an inquiry letter.

 Definition of inquiry letter

 In a broad sense, when a buyer wishes to get some information about the quantity, price, quality, and availability of goods or about the terms of sale, he writes a letter to the seller known to be an inquiry letter.
-Here you can get definitions, forms, and content of inquiry letter.
+Here you can get the definitions, forms, and content of inquiry letter.